stefanspringer1/SwiftWorkflow/README.md

 }
 ```

 Note that the parallel steps are not registered in the execution database.
+But the above code migth be part of anther step not executed in parallel, and that one will then be registered.

 ### Binding to the Swift logging mechanism